Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several notable trends in cost of sales, inventories, and inventory turnover over the reviewed periods.
+The analysis of the quarterly financial data reveals several important trends in cost of sales, inventories, and inventory turnover ratios over the periods observed.

 Receivables Turnover